Incarnation (Christianity): Modern Protestantism

 The link between the incarnation and the atonement within systematic theology is complex.
 Within traditional models of the atonement, such as Substitution, Satisfaction or Christus Victor, Christ must be human in order for the sacrifice of the cross to be efficacious, for human sins to be "removed" and/or "conquered".
 In his work The Trinity and the Kingdom of God, Jürgen Moltmann differentiated between what he called a "fortuitous" and a "necessary" incarnation.
 The latter gives a soteriological emphasis to the incarnation: the Son of God became a man so that he could save us from our sins.
 The former, on the other hand, speaks of the incarnation as a fulfilment of the love of God, of his desire to be present and living amidst humanity, to "walk in the garden" with us.
 Moltmann favours "fortuitous" incarnation primarily because he feels that to speak of an incarnation of "necessity" is to do an injustice to the life of Christ.

+Philosopher Richard Swinburne has argued that the resurrection would serve as a confirming super-miracle if God became incarnate in Jesus for the purposes of atonement and revelation to humanity.